Allanrodriques/Allanrodriques/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp;  I’m currently learning ML and Cloud .
+- 🔭 &nbsp;  I’m currently learning DevOps and Cloud .
-- 🎓 &nbsp;  I'm Studying IT Engineering.
+- 🎓 &nbsp;  I'm graduated in IT Engineering.
-- 🌱 &nbsp;  Enthusiast in Cloud Computing.
+- 🌱 &nbsp;  Enthusiast in automation.
-- 💬 &nbsp;  Ask me about Web Development.
+- 💬 &nbsp;  Ask me about DevOps and Web Development.
 - ☕ &nbsp; I belive, a perfect cup of chai can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack </h3>